parroty/exvcr/README.md

 ```

 ##### Notes
-If the cassette save directory is changed from the default, [--dir] option can be used to specify the directory.
+If the cassette save directory is changed from the default, [-d, --dir] option (for vcr cassettes) and [-c, --custom] option (for custom cassettes) can be used to specify the directory.